Home » Features » Top 15 Best PSP Hidden Gems

 Hammerin’ Hero

-One of my favorite things about the Sony PSP was how many older franchises were revived for it.
-Hammerin Harry was never a household name, but it had it’s fair share of fans during the 8/16-bit era.
-Well I’m happy to report that the franchise was revived in all it’s wacky and zany glory here.
 Hammerin’ Hero is a 2.5D platformer wherein you play as Harry.
 Our hero begins the adventure packing an oversized mallot with which he, well, hammers enemies with.
-You have two different types of strikes; both a strong and weak as well as a supermove for massive damage.
-Later on Harry acquires multiple other melee attacks all of which are pretty similar.
-At the time of release this one was mostly shunned by critics, but I really enjoy it.
-There’s something so comforting about a good classic platformer action title with modern graphics.
+You have three different flavors of attack There’s both a strong and weak strike as well as a supermove for massive damage.
+Later on Harry acquires multiple other melee weapons but they don’t shake up gameplay in any serious way.
+This one was panned pretty hard by critics at the time of release.
+Add to that the unknown name, and classic style gameplay.
+It’s not hard to see why Hammerin Hero didn’t sell well.
+There’s something very comforting about a good classic platformer action title with modern graphics.

 Front cover for Infected on the Sony PSP.